 The main problem with this statement is the grammar.
 The topic itself is more focused as the researcher has mentioned, specifically, the areas he wishes to consider - nurses' attitudes, carers' experiences and available support.
 His topic is immediately more manageable because he is only considering nurses or carers who come into contact with sufferers of Alzheimer's disease.
 However, he needs to think about whether he is going to consider hospitals, residential homes, or both, and in what areas.
 Also, is he going to contact people who look after their relatives at home?

 Although, on the surface, this project appears more manageable, this researcher has a major point to consider.
 In the UK all social research which is carried out on health care premises comes under the jurisdiction of Research Ethics Committees.
 These committees were set up to ensure that research does not harm patients in any way and that it is done in their best interests.
 In the USA a similar function is carried out by Institutional Review Boards.
+(See useful websites at the end of this chapter.)

 This means that the researcher would have to get his project approved by the appropriate committee before he could go ahead with the research, and it is not guaranteed that his project would be given approval.
 As he would have to submit a full and detailed proposal to the committee, he could be conducting a lot of preliminary work, only to be turned down.
-Researchers need to think carefully whether this is a route they wish to take, and if so, obtain the appropriate advice before committing themselves.
+You would need to think carefully whether this is a route you wish to take, and if so, you would need to obtain the appropriate advice before committing yourself.